skorokithakis/harbormaster/README.md

 an example configuration but you should mount a custom one to `/hooks.json` with proper [rules](https://github.com/adnanh/webhook/blob/master/docs/Hook-Rules.md) for verifying the source.

-## High-level architecture overview

-At its core, Harbormaster works very simply: It takes a YAML file containing a list of repositories, pulls/clones them as necessary, messes with their `docker-compose.yml` files in the way you specify, and tells Compose to start, stop, or restart them, as needed.

-That's all it does.

 ## Usage